Authored by

 • Rock and Roll and the American Experience (1950s/1960s/1970s)

 Whenever I get the chance to write for publication, I greatly enjoy the opportunity.
 My publications tend to examine U.S. cultural history in relation to social movements, group identities, and popular trends in literature, film, and public politics.
-Recently, I’ve published a book chapter on the film 12 Years a Slave (published in 2014 in the collection, Movies in the Age of Obama) and a book chapter in 2016 on strategies for improving diversity and equity in Honors programs.
+Subjects in my publications include film criticism (on 12 Years a Slave and Boys Don't Cry), popular music criticism (on hip hop, blues, and individual artists), and several projects on equity, diversity, and inclusion in institutions.
 Going further back, there are two book projects that I am proud to have completed: a book on the Black Arts Movement (A New Breed of Black Consciousness) and a collection of essays that I co-edited with Dr. JoAnne Juett (Coming Out to the Mainstream: New Queer Cinema in the 21st Century).

 I am also a professional musician (a vocalist, guitarist, and songwriter) who performs under the names Davey J & Friends and Davey J and the Jones Tones.
-Music is definitely a passion, as I have published five original music CDs with my own independent label, B Major Productions (the most recent CD is called Chippewa Love).
+Music is definitely a passion, as I have published five original music CDs with my own independent label, B Major Productions (the most recent CDs are 2020 Blue and Chippewa Love).
 In music industry language, our style would probably be “Americana” or “Roots,” but there are elements of rock, blues, reggae, indie, folk, and even jazz in my music.
-You can hear some of my music and see my live show calendar at www.chippewalove.com.

 In my past creative work, I also produced and hosted two radio programs on popular music and Wisconsin culture for Wisconsin Public Radio: Jazz, Blues, and Beyond and Wisconsin Wealth.
-I really enjoy maintaining a flexible and relevant range of academic interests, and I’m so thankful that innovation is welcome in our English Department!
+I really enjoy maintaining a flexible and relevant range of academic interests, and I’m so thankful that innovation is welcome at UWEC.

 Education